iotaledger/wasp/contracts/native/evm/README.md

 Once your EVM chain is deployed, you can use the `wasp-cli chain evm jsonrpc` command to start a JSON-RPC server.
 This will allow you to connect any standard Ethereum tool, like Metamask.

+Note: If you are using `evmlight` you should run the JSON-RPC server with `--name evmlight`.

 ## Complete example using `wasp-cluster`